dottedmag/dottedmag.net/src/blog/wayland-how.md

 ## How to apply these principles?

+### Step one: Formulate a concrete use-case

+The general format is as follows:
+- An application is trying to provide _the following functionality_ to the user.
+- It is missing _this_ kind of information/control to do so.

+It's better if you can find several use-cases.

+Note that the format calls for _concrete_ use-cases, not generalities.
+Note that the format calls for functionality as it it provided to the _user_, not for implementation details.

-### Step zero: Reformulate missing functionality in terms of intent
+### Step two: Reformulate missing functionality in terms of intent

 Drop any references to how it is done under other UI frameworks.
 Not "I need to grab the whole screen", but "The application is trying to share a window/desktop content".
 Not "I'd like to grab the mouse", but "The